Changing Server Response Headers¶

 To create and apply the rule in the Rules section:

-Create the rule Add or replace server response header in the Rules section of Wallarm Console.
+Create the rule Change server response headers in the Rules section of Wallarm Console.
 The rule consists of the following components:

 - Condition describes the endpoints to apply the rule to.